Gilda Radner: Personal life

-Illness
+Illness and death

 In 1985, while she was on the set of Haunted Honeymoon in the United Kingdom, Radner began to feel severe fatigue, and she also began to feel severe pain in her upper legs.
 She sought medical treatment, and for a period of 10 months, various doctors, most of them in Los Angeles, gave her several diagnoses, but all of them turned out to be wrong; meanwhile, she continued to feel pain.

 During those 10 months, she also faced hardships such as the publication of Hill and Weingrad's highly publicized book about Saturday Night Live, which contained many details about her eating disorder as well as the financial failure of Haunted Honeymoon, which had only grossed $8,000,000 in the United States, entering the box-office-returns ranking at number 8, then slipping to 14 the following week.

 Finally, on October 21, 1986, Radner was diagnosed with stage IV ovarian cancer.
 She immediately underwent surgery and had a hysterectomy.
 On October 26, surgeons removed a grapefruit-size tumor from her abdomen.
 Radner then began chemotherapy and radiation therapy treatment, as she wrote in It's Always Something, and the treatment caused extreme physical and emotional pain.

 After her diagnosis, the National Enquirer ran the headline "Gilda Radner In Life-Death Struggle" in its following issue.
 Without asking for her comment, the editors of the publication asserted that she was dying.
 Radner wrote in It's Always Something:

 They found an old photo of me looking frightened from a 'Saturday Night Live' sketch and blew that up to make the point.
 What they did probably sold newspapers, but it had a devastating effect on my family and my friends.
 It forced Gene [Wilder] to compose a press release to respond.
 He said that I had been diagnosed with ovarian cancer, had surgery, and my prognosis was good.
 The Enquirer doesn't like good news, so the Gilda Radner story stopped running.

 Radner saw her Saturday Night Live castmates for the last time at Laraine Newman's 36th birthday party in March 1988.